-All program applicants will be required to take ATI's Health Occupations Basic Entrance Test (HOBET V).
+Applications will be accepted from September 1st through February 1st each year and must be accompanied by a $50.00 non-refundable application fee.
+Please note prerequisite college coursework.
+All program applicants will be required to take the Test of Essential Academic Skills (TEAS).
 Please use the ENTRANCE TESTING LINK for testing dates, registration procedures and required fees.
-Additional information can be obtained by contacting the school at (609) 599-5234.
+Additional information can be obtained by contacting the school at (609)599-5234.

 Minimum admission requirements for the St. Francis Medical Center School of Radiologic Technology are as follows: